SebilleK/BubbleMap-frontend/README.md

 - Logged in users have access to their profile and can update their personal info
 - Profile page has user reviews and they are also editable
 - Better modularity: centralized API requests + slices/actions use for managing App state
-- Homepage has a map that displays all Stores as markers, they are clickable (buggy for now)
+- Homepage has a map that displays all Stores as markers, they are clickable

 **To implement:**